 They performed well but produced inconsistent lighting levels across the building.
 And each light wasn’t necessarily designed for each specific space.
 The quality of light also varied, with the CFLs degrading over time.

-The new LED lights provide a better quality and uniformity of light.
+The new LED lights provide better quality and uniformity of light.
 LEDs installed in bedrooms and living spaces produce a brighter and warmer light.
 Others installed in bathrooms or kitchen produce a brighter, whiter light that’s more appropriate for these rooms.

 All outdoor lights must be specially rated for outdoor use, so new outdoor LEDs are designed to be more dust and water tolerant.

-The end a result is improved amenity for residents, their family and guests and staff at the home along with reduced energy use and greenhouse gas emissions from the facility.
+The end a result is an improved amenity for residents, their family and guests and staff at the home along with reduced energy use and greenhouse gas emissions from the facility.